gvwilson/thirdbit/teaching/motivation.md

 some stats in R, forked a repo) and explain how you would use it (or a simplified version of it) as an exercise or example in class.

-Pair up with your neighbor and decide where this exercise fits on a 2x2 grid of "short/long time to master" and "low/high usefulness"?
-In the shared notes, write the task and where it fits on the grid.
-As a group, discuss how these relate back to the "teach most immediately useful first" approach.
+1. Pair up with your neighbor and decide where this exercise fits on a 2x2 grid of "short/long time to master" and "low/high usefulness".
+2. Write the task and where it fits on the grid.
+3. As a group, discuss how these relate back to the "teach most immediately useful first" approach.

 ### Implement One Strategy for Inclusivity (5 minutes)